ellysh/video-game-bots/ClickerBots/output-device-capture.md

 | `y` | Variable to write resulting Y coordinate |
 | `20` | Shade variation parameter that defines a possible colors deviation from the specified picture |

-The function returns value of the error code.
-If an error happens the zero value will be returned.
+The function returns value of an error code.
+If any error happens the zero value will be returned.
 Otherwise, the non zero value is returned.

-The `_ImageSearch` function performs searchinf of the specified picture in the entire screen.
-ImageSearch library provides second function with the `_ImageSearchArea` name.
-It allows to search a picture in the specified region of screen.
-This is code snippet of calling `_ImageSearchArea` function instead of `_ImageSearch` one in the `Search.au3` script:
+`_ImageSearch` function performs searching of the specified picture in entire screen.
+ImageSearch library provides second function with `_ImageSearchArea` name.
+It allows to search a picture in the specified region of a screen.
+This is a code snippet of calling `_ImageSearchArea` function instead of the `_ImageSearch` one in the `Search.au3` script:
 ```AutoIt
 $search = _ImageSearchArea('notepad-logo.bmp', 0, 100, 150, 400, 450, $x, $y, 20)
 ```
 Four extra parameters have been added to the function call.
 These are coordinates of the left-top and right-bottom points of the screen's region.
 The coordinates of points equal to x1=100 y1=150 and x2=400 y2=450 in the example.
 Resulting value of the function have the same meaning as for `_ImageSearch` function.

 Both functions of the ImageSearch library are able to search only a picture that is present on the screen at the moment.
-This means for our example that a Notepad window should not be overlapped or minimized.
-Also the functions works correctly with fullscreen DirectX windows.
+This means for our example that  Notepad's window should not be overlapped or minimized.
+Also both functions works correctly with fullscreen DirectX windows.

-ImageSearch library is a reliable tool for searching immutable images in a game screen like interface elements or immobile 2D models.
+ImageSearch library is a reliable tool for searching immutable images in the game screen like interface elements or immobile 2D models.